twse/random-stuff/README.md

 * **Fun fact:** The form linked to the credits page and its responses spreadsheet was created in November 20th, 2013 by Gervase Markham (the guy with access privileges and owner) to remove their request email address.
 Gervase Markham did not use pull requests when updating the credits list.

 ## Index of protest pages (requires JavaScript)
-Thanks to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380/Profile.html) (1942-2006) for creating the original protest pages based on his profile page and the protest images for graphical browsers.
+The original protest pages were created by [Norman L. De Forest](http://www.chebucto.ns.ca/~af380/Profile.html) (1942-2006) from his profile page as well as the images for graphical browsers.
 * **Web page not available** (Android) – The link in the paragraph refers to a page in the **@Macarlo, Inc** website (the domain was expired on July 1st, 2013).
 * **Cannot find server** (Internet Explorer 6 – Windows XP Service Pack 3) – **Fun fact:** Many Internet Explorer versions use different text strings for some steps in the original page.
 The original page is available as an HTML resource in `shdoclc.dll` (Windows 98 & above), `xpsp2res.dll` (Windows XP Service Pack 2) and `xpsp3res.dll` (Windows XP Service Pack 3).
 * **Internet Explorer cannot display the webpage** (Internet Explorer 7-10 – Windows XP SP2 & above) – In this page is a button labeled **Diagnose Connection Problems** (pressing when accessed as `res://shdocvw.dll/dnserror.htm` or `res://shdocvw.dll/dnserrordiagoff.htm` opens the network diagnostic tool if it is installed and present).